-Finally, on the front, beside the volume, I’ve added the number of doses.
+Finally, I added the number of doses beside the package volume.
 This helps consumers make a quick calculation about the value of the product: 60 great nights of sleep for a suggested retail price of well under $20.00!

 The new copy adds only a very few words but makes a much bigger impact.